AIT-Research-Group/CFGOC-control-SSP/README.md

 % Step 4: Build and Load to STM32F767
 % Using "Build, Load & Run" in Simulink
-% Using  "Monitor & Ture" to obserers real time
+% Using  "Monitor & Ture" to observe real time
 ```

 ---